MicrosoftDocs/windows-ai-docs/docs/windows-ml/convert-model-winmltools.md

 - Create custom ONNX operators

 >[!NOTE]
->The [latest version of WinMLTools](https://pypi.org/project/winmltools/1.3.0/) supports conversion to ONNX versions 1.2.2 and 1.3, as specified respectively by ONNX opsets 7 and 8.
-Previous versions of the tool do not have support for ONNX 1.3.
+>The [latest version of WinMLTools](https://pypi.org/project/winmltools/1.3.0/) supports conversion to ONNX versions 1.2.2, 1.3, and 1.4, as specified respectively by ONNX opsets 7 and 8, and 9.
+Previous versions of the tool do not have support for ONNX 1.4.

 ## Install WinMLTools